Virgen de los Desamparados: Basilica de la Virgen de los Desamparados

 The basilica which now houses the image of 'Our Lady' was built on the site of a Roman temple.
 A renaissance arch leads from the basilica on Plaza de la Virgen to Valencia cathedral.
 Inside the basilica there is a Gothic style statue of The Virgin with two children at her feet.
 A mechanical device allows the statue to revolve.
 Antonio Palomino (1653 - 1726) painted the frescoes on the dome of the nave.

 Folds of the tunic

 In 1416 King Alfonso V, the Magnanimous stated:

 "The image is constructed such that two of those innocent ones sacrificed for Herod could be concealed within the folds of her tunic."

-The became known as the "Mare de Déu dels Folls, Innocents i Desemparats".
+The image became known as Mare de Déu dels Folls, Innocents i Desemparats.
 The image was venerated at the hospital oratory until 1487 when it was moved to St Catherine's Cathedral.

 Decree of 1493

 The Brother's works increased to caring for many disadvantaged people such as foundlings, orphans and prisoners, and so, a second hospital was built.
 In 1493, Fernando added to the dedication of 'Our Lady of the innocent' that of 'the helpless'.